WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 The Dvorak-Booster layout also makes it possible to type in any Latin-alphabet-based (European) language *without switching the keyboard layout*.
 Although Dvorak-Booster is not optimized for typing in those other languages primarily.

+By the way:

+### You DON'T need to buy a new keyboard!

+And you certainly don't need to put any stickers on your existing keyboard.

+Switching a computer keyboard is done via software and **you'll never need to look at the keyboard** because typing without looking at the keyboard is the whole point of **touch typing**.

+And the Dvorak-Booster keyboard layout is optimized for touch typing so well and makes touch typing so easy and pleasant that **you'll never want to look at the keyboard** when typing!

 ## Table of Contents

 ### 1 Why